Robson Square: Features

 Typical of Erickson's designs, Robson Square is constructed primarily out of concrete, but softened by its environmental design.
 In addition to the water features are trees and other flora as well as gradually inclining stairs with an integrated ramp.
 The open design allows for relatively unobstructed natural light and fresh air, and the waterfalls divert from the noise of downtown traffic.
 Landscaping on the project was designed by Cornelia Oberlander.

 This public square has been highly utilized due to its successful design.
 As referenced by William H. Whyte, plazas need specific elements to unlock the potential of an area for proper utilization and enjoyment.
 The Robson Square experience is considered successful, from a designer's point of view, because it follows Whyte's Street Life Project guidelines.

 The complex was completed in three stages at a cost of $139 million.
 The provincial government offices were finished first in 1978, the Law Courts the following year, and the renovation of the old provincial court building into the new Vancouver Art Gallery was completed in 1983, a decade after the design was started.

 As of November 23, 2009, Robson Square has been reopened following a multimillion-dollar reconstruction project.
 Its reopening can be directly attributed to the 2010 Olympic Winter Games in Vancouver and Whistler.
-Robson Square provides the only public outdoor skating rink in Vancouver—and is free to use.
+Robson Square provides the only public outdoor skating rink in Vancouver.

-The rink area is used in the milder months for various public events including Ballroom & Salsa dancing and is the hub for Vancouver's street-dance scene.
-As noted above, the skating rink is open in the winter; admission is free and skate rentals are $4.00.
+The rink area is used in the milder months for various public events including Ballroom & Salsa dancing, and is also the hub for Vancouver's Street Dance community since the late 90s.
+The skating rink is open in the winter; as of the 2024–25 season, admission is free and skate rentals are $5.00.